camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 The following command will show the pods deployed in the newly created region.

-Depending on your chosen `clusterSize`, you should see that half of the amount is spawned in Zeebe brokers.
+Half of the amount of your set `clusterSize` is used to spawn Zeebe brokers.

 For example, in the case of `clusterSize: 8`, four Zeebe brokers are in the newly created region.